tusharbhutt/Endless-Nodes/readme.md

 Rightly or wrongly, I am pretending to teach myself a bit of Python to get some nodes up and running to do what I'd like.
 There are no promises that these nodes will work for you or that I will maintain them.
 Feel free to do with them as you wish, according to the license model.

+**UPDATE: Sep 24, 2023**

++ Took the node from https://github.com/strimmlarn that does aesthetic scoring and re-purposed it

 **UPDATE: Sep 20, 2023**

-+ Added and eight input number switch because I needed it
++ Added an eight input number switch because I needed it

 **UPDATE: Sep 18, 2023**